AttentionSeekers/FarSightBERT/report/2.metho.typ

 === Text preprocessing
 Our text preprocessing steps differs a little bit compared to the FarSight paper.
 Once the cohort selection has completed, we preprocess the text data in the nursing notes.
 We do the following: (1) the text is split into individual tokens using NLTK tokens, (2) common stopwords are eliminated using NLTK English stopword corpus, (3) we remove any punctuation marks, (4) text is converted to lowercase, (5) stemming and lemmatization is applied, and (6) tokens appearing in fewer than 10 nursing notes are eliminated.

-We differ in our approach from the original paper by not doing Medical abbreviation disambiguation.
-It was not possible for us to find the CARD-2 framework used in the in original implementation.
-Furthermore, while this could not be evaluated, we leave this load on the Bio_ClinicalBert to give contextualized embeddings that take care of this for us implicitly.
+We deviate from the original paper by omitting medical abbreviation disambiguation.
+The CARD-2 disambiguation framework used inthe original implementation was not publicly available.
+While we are unable to directly assess the impact of this omission, we rely on BioCLinicalBERT to implicitly resolve abbreviation disambiguation through its contextualized representations.

-=== BERT embeddings (Clinical Feature Modeling)
-// TODO: copy in stuff from section 2

 === FarSight Data Aggregation
 We apply FarSight's aggregation mechanism to map each nursing note to all ICD-9 diagnostic code groups observed in that patient's admission.
 This enables detection of disease onset with early symptoms before any formal diagnosis.